 Dresser or Chest of Drawers

-Storage that doubles as display surface should offer adequate storage for clothing, a top surface for personal items and decor, and a mirror above if used for dressing.
+Storage that doubles as display surface, offering adequate storage for clothing, a top surface for personal items and decor, and space for a mirror above if used for dressing.

 Seating

-If space allows, add a reading chair or chaise for relaxation, a bench at foot of bed for function and style, or a small loveseat for larger master bedrooms.
+If space allows, add a reading chair or chaise for relaxation, a bench at the foot of the bed for function and style, or a small loveseat for larger master bedrooms.

 Interior Decoration for Bedroom: Style Guide